 SUBROGATING MAGIC: Creating Something Out Of Nothing, published in Claims Journal on October 11, 2016.

-Collecting from the Uncollectible: Using the MCS-90 Endorsement and Other Federal/State Financial Responsibility Rules to Facilitate a Subrogation Recovery When Coverage Has Been Denied – November 16, 2020 – Webinar presented at the 2020 NASP Annual Conference, which was scheduled to take place in San Diego, California, but ended up being a virtual event.
+Collecting from the Uncollectible: Using the MCS-90 Endorsement and Other Federal/State Financial Responsibility Rules to Facilitate a Subrogation Recovery When Coverage Has Been Denied – November 16, 2020 – Webinar presented at the 2020 NASP Annual Conference.
+This was a virtual event.

 Nuclear Negotiations: Strategies to Maximize Recoveries by Thinking and Negotiating Like A Plaintiff’s Attorney, webinar presented to National Association of Professionals (NASP) on August 11, 2020.

 Hacked!
-Preparing the Subrogation Industry for Cyber-Related Losses – presented webinar to Claims Litigation Management (CLM) on August 5, 2020.
+Preparing the Subrogation Industry for Cyber-Related Losses – August 5, 2020 – Webinar presented to Claims Litigation Management (CLM).

 Taking Some Downtime: Subrogating Loss-of-Use, Lost Profit Claims, and Downtime Claims – October 28, 2019, presented seminar at 2019 Annual National Association of Subrogation Professionals (NASP) Conference in Washington, D.C.